Cool Hand Luke poster

 Comparative Analysis

-Additional crime films include The Bad Guys, Batman Forever and 12 Rounds.
-For more Stuart Rosenberg analyses, see The Pope of Greenwich Village, The Amityville Horror.
+Additional crime films include The Bad Guys, Rustom and The Whole Ten Yards.
+For more Stuart Rosenberg analyses, see The Amityville Horror, The Pope of Greenwich Village.

 Plot Points by Act